-Tuck Into These 10 Folic Acid-Rich Foods Before And During Pregnancy
+Top 10 Folate-Rich Foods To Eat Before And During Pregnancy

-Folic acid is an important nutrient that’s vital for your baby’s development and your health – especially in early pregnancy.
+Folate, or vitamin B9, is an important nutrient that’s vital for your baby’s development and your health – especially in early pregnancy.
 Which is why your doctor will bring this up as soon as you’re planning a baby.
-While available as supplements and in multivitamins and fortified foods, folic acid can be had through an exciting variety of fresh, wholesome, and delicious foods.
+While available as folic acid (its synthetic form) in supplements and in multivitamins and fortified foods, folate can be had through an exciting variety of fresh, wholesome, and delicious foods.

-Folic acid is a type of B vitamin that your body requires for the formation of healthy red blood cells.
-In pregnant women, folic acid is doubly important because it can help significantly lower the risk of your baby developing neural tube defects that include conditions like spina bifida, anencephaly, and encephalocele.1 Because these defects often manifest in early pregnancy before you even find out you are pregnant, it is important to get adequate folic acid even before you actually conceive.
-This can help lower the risk of miscarriage or early pregnancy loss due to these defects.2 Learn more about its role in pregnancy here.
+Your body requires 400 mcg folate every day for the formation of healthy red blood cells, synthesis of genetic material, and other functions.
+In pregnant and breastfeeding women, this amount rises to 600 mcg and 500 mcg daily, respectively.
+Folate is doubly important for a pregnant woman because it can help significantly lower the risk of the baby developing neural tube defects that include conditions like spina bifida, anencephaly, and encephalocele.2 Because these defects often manifest in early pregnancy before you even find out you are pregnant, it is important to get adequate folate even before you actually conceive.
+This can help lower the risk of miscarriage or early pregnancy loss due to these defects.
+In fact women are advised to take 400 mcg folate every day from the day they stopped using contraception to when they are 12 weeks pregnant.3 4 Learn more about its role in pregnancy here.

-Here’s a look at some of the foods richest in folic acid that you can add to your diet.
+Here’s a look at some of the foods richest in folate that you can add to your diet, taking the required daily intake at 600 mcg.

 1. Dark Leafy Green Vegetables

 Time again to pay special attention to that childhood maxim about “eating your greens.”
 A lesson you might well pass on to your little one a couple of years down the line!
-For now, though, enjoy an abundance of dark green leafy vegetables to get in the folic acid they contain.3 Choose from spinach, romaine lettuce, collard or turnip greens or keep things current with some kale.
+For now, though, enjoy an abundance of dark green leafy vegetables to get in the folate they contain.5 Choose from spinach, romaine lettuce, collard, or turnip greens or keep things current with some kale.

 If you enjoy your greens, experiment with them in casseroles, pastas, or stir-frys.
 You could also try them in salads or whip up a green smoothie with other fruits and vegetables.
 If you’re a bit fussy about what you eat, crisp up some kale by baking it in the oven on low and you’ll become a believer!
 You could also “hide” your greens in robust meaty stews.